 Right at the end though, I couldn’t take anymore.
 You know the feeling, it comes out before you can stop it… but then as you’re having the rant, it feels really good to just let it all out!
 If I’m going to get shouted at for an hour then F*ck it, I’m going to have a go!
 I even threw in a “I’ve ‘f*cking’ had enough” so she knew I was serious (‘bloody’ doesn’t cut the mustard anymore!).

 I went into my son to apologise for the shouting.
 He gave me a big hug and reassured me.
 When shit hits the fan, this little fella always knows how to make my heart sing… and then I feel guilty for that!
-Hubby regularly reminds me of how he was a little shit when he was a toddler and how if he was first, we may not have had any more!!
+Hubby regularly reminds me of how he was a little shit when he was a toddler (our son that is!) and how if he was first, we may not have had any more!!

 I also felt really guilty for feeling good about losing it.
 What kind of mother am I?